microsoft/coyote/docs/_learn/programming-models/machines/overview.md

 `ReceivedEvent` to the expected event type (in this case `ConfigEvent`), and then accessing the payload as a field of the received event.

-As discussed earlier, the `CreateMachine` and `Send` methods are non-blocking.
+As discussed earlier, the `CreateStateMachine` and `SendEvent` methods are non-blocking.
 The Coyote runtime will take care of all the underlying concurrency using the Task Parallel Library, which means that you do not need to explicitly create and manage tasks.
 However, you must be careful in not sharing data between machines and then accessing them after from both machines, as this can lead to race conditions.

 Besides the `OnEntry` and `OnExit` machine state attributes, all other declarations inside a machine state are related to _event-handling_, which is a key feature of a Coyote machine.
 An event-handler